jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Sort (part of) MOs in descending order of the pair coefficients of the 1st natural orbital in each pair.
 This utility is designed only for the GAMESS .dat file.
 A new .dat file will be generated, in which the sorted MOs and pair coefficients are held.

 ## 4.5.31 mkl2fch
 Transfer MOs from ORCA .mkl file into Gaussian .fch(k) file.
-A .fch(k) file must be provided by the user, in which the geometry and basis set data are valid (i.e. specifying 'noysmm int=nobasistransform 5D 7F' in Gaussian).

-Note that the number of digits in .mkl file is only 7, and the scientific notation is not used.
-Therefore, the transferred MOs will not be very accurate.
-This should be sufficient for visualizing orbitals and common wavefunction amalysis, but may cause up to 1e-5 a.u. error on electronic energy in further computations.
-This can be viewed as a defect of the `orca_2mkl` utility in ORCA program.
-You are recommended to bring up an issue or request in the [ORCA forum](https://orcaforum.kofo.mpg.de), to suggest ORCA developers to fix this.
-If the scientific notation is not used, then 10 digits of MO coefficients should be sufficient for further computations.

 Two examples are shown and explained below

 (1) `mkl2fch a.mkl a.fch`
 This is used for transferring R(O)HF or UHF orbitals.